Online tryst leads to molesting arrest

 FORT WAYNE, Ind.
 (WANE) – They first met last year, over the internet.

-The girl wrote in her journal that they found each other on a popular video chatting app, and shortly thereafter they began sexting.
+The girl wrote in her journal that they found each other on a popular video chatting app, and shortly thereafter conversations turned sexual.

 She told the man she was 12-years-old; he told her he was 19.